Need Help Regarding Nickel Growth on Bottom of Mandrel Sheets?

 Q. I currently work for a nickel refinery, and we are working a project which would allow the elimination of teflon masking sticks to be removed from the bottom of mandrel sheets.
 However, when we removed these sticks, we came across a problem which resulted in nickel growth of 1/4" at the bottom of the sheet as well as up along the sides.
 How we can solve this problem of nickel growth without having to use the teflon masking sticks?
 I am looking for anyone that can help me or give me some advice on how to go about this.
 The following is some detailed info about this process:

 Stainless sheets are printed with epoxy ink and baked in the oven at 550 degrees for 1 +/- hours , and then masking sticks are attached.
 Next the sheets are placed into the plating cell for 5 days for round nickel growth.
-Those sheets are then placed into cathode boxes which consist of a wooden frame to which a cloth diaphragm is attached to each side in between sulphide anode.
-Anodes ( nickel sulphide ) are cast from molten matte in the smelter.
+Those sheets are then placed into cathode boxes which consist of a wooden frame to which a cloth diaphragm is attached to each side in between sulfide anode.
+Anodes ( nickel sulfide ) are cast from molten matte in the smelter.
 A suspension bar with two lugs are cast into the top of the anode provides support and electrical contact for the anode in the plating tank.

 What would be the detailed process of chemical and equipment source of eliminating nickel growth on the bottom of the stainless steel mandrel sheet?
 What precautions should be taken for this process?
 Your help would be appreciated Yours Sincerely Amit DeAmit De